Understanding your health

 • Strength tests: squeezing the thighs together against resistance (Copenhagen test)

-• Stretch tests: pain when passively moving the leg apart
+• Stretch tests: pain when the leg is passively moved outwards

-At Physioactif, our physical therapists accurately assess the severity of your injury in order to develop a treatment plan tailored to your specific situation.
+At Physioactif, our physiotherapists precisely determine the grade of your injury to establish a treatment plan tailored to your specific situation.

 Need professional advice?